Menu

 The basics

-You'll need an AUT network login and password to use all the tools and platforms at AUT.
-Your network login will be emailed to you in your Orientation invite.
+You’ll need an AUT network login and password to use most tools and platforms at AUT.
+Your network login will be emailed to you in your Orientation invite in June.
 It also appears on the bottom-right corner of your student ID card.

 Use the link below to learn more about using your network login for the first time, some helpful security hints and what to do if you ever forget your password.